 Strap length is also an important feature to consider.
 The choice of the length depends on the size of the load to haul.
 If your bike is tall, then consider straps that are about 15 feet long.

 Also noteworthy is the width and the thickness of the straps.
 A wide enough strap will last long and will give good tension.

 You do not want a strap that deteriorates quickly when exposed to harsh weather conditions.
 Usually, check how thick the polyester webbing is.
 This gives you a good indication of weather resistance.
 This takes us back to the material choice between nylon and polyester.
 With a good polyester webbing, you should be fine with weather resistance.

-I have reached the end of my comprehensive guide about tie down straps for motorcycles.
+I have reached the end of my comprehensive guide about tie-down straps for motorcycles.
 I know this was a long read but it is worth it.
-Any motorcycle enthusiast can relate how cumbersome it is to travel with your motorcycle unsecured at the back of your truck or trailer.
-These straps come at a rescue.
+Any motorcycle enthusiast can relate to how cumbersome it is to travel with your motorcycle unsecured at the back of your truck or trailer.
+These best motorcycle tie down straps come at a rescue.

 There are many designs and sizes of tie-down straps.
-I have chosen 8 of them on the market and included also 3 accessories such as ramps, D-rings and soft loops.
+I have chosen 8 of them on the market and included also 3 accessories such as ramps, D-rings, and soft loops.
 Choosing the straps is a demanding process.
 You can’t just close your eyes and choose randomly.
-Materials, straps lengths, loop type, and other features are just as important!
+Materials, strap lengths, loop type, and other features are just as important!